Lux-AI-Challenge/Lux-Design-S2/kits/python/README.md

 ## Getting Started

-To get started, download this folder from this repository or via this URL: [TODO]
+To get started, download this folder from this repository.

-Then navigate to this folder via command line e.g. `cd python` or for windows `chdir python`

 Your core agent code will go into `agent.py`, and you can create and use more files to help you as well.
-You should leave `main.py` alone as that code enables your agent to compete against other agents.
+You should leave `main.py` alone as that code enables your agent to compete against other agents locally and on Kaggle.

 To quickly test run your agent, run

 ```
-python -m luxai_runner.runner main.py main.py --out=replay.json
+luxai2022 main.py main.py --out=replay.json
 ```

 This will run the `agent.py` code in the same folder as `main.py` and generate a replay file saved to `replay.json`.